ChpcTraining/dsi_coding_school/robotics/robotic_arm_project.md

 What are the limitations of the Robotic Arm, what can and can it not do?

 What alternative designs can you recommend or different materials used?

+# End of Lesson:

+Well done if you have gotten to the end.
+I hope you have learnt something about robotics!